 7. Term of office

-Subject to these regulations a member of the Board holds office for such period not exceeding 3 years as is specified in the instrument of his or her appointment and is eligible for re-appointment.
+(1) Subject to these regulations a member of the Board holds office for such period not exceeding 3 years as is specified in the instrument of their appointment and is eligible for reappointment.

+(2) If the term of office of a member of the Board expires by effluxion of time without a person having been appointed to fill the vacancy, the member continues in office until the earlier of the following —

+(a) the end of the period of 6 months immediately following the expiry of the term of office;

+(b) the vacancy being filled (whether by the reappointment of the member or the appointment of a new member);

+(c) an acting member being appointed by the Minister under regulation 9(1)(b)(i);

+(d) the member resigning under regulation 8(1);

+(e) the member being removed from office under regulation 8(2) or (3);

+(f) the member dying.

+[Regulation 7 amended: SL 2022/36 r.
+6.]

 8. Resignations and removals from office

 (1) A member of the Board may resign from office by notice in writing delivered to the Minister.